tonethar/IGME-330-Master/notes/HW-wc-1.md

 this.shadowRoot.append(style);
 ```

-- preview this in the browser
-- preview this in the browser
+- preview this in the browser, it shouldn't look different
+- if you look in the inspector, you'll see the `<span>`, but no `<style>` tag
+- the `host:` CSS pseudo-class is documented here - https://developer.mozilla.org/en-US/docs/Web/CSS/:host

 <hr>

+## IV-C. Adding an attribute

+- Here we

 ## XX.
 Wrap Up